AI-Sloop/PSHome-Helper/README.md

 Built with Linux in mind — mainly Linux Mint, and SteamOS if you are in desktop mode.

-This project is not affiliated with Destination Home or PlayStation.
+This project is NOT affiliated with Destination Home, YourPSHome or PlayStation.
 The script runs **outside** RPCS3 — start it first, then launch Home in the emulator.

 ---